mark-kubacki/semver/README.md

     ```

 Pull requests are welcome.
-Please add your name and email address to file *AUTHORS* and/or *CONTRIBUTORS*.
+Please add your name and email address to a file *AUTHORS* and/or *CONTRIBUTORS*.
 Thanks!